finos/FDC3/toolbox/fdc3-conformance/Intents-Tests.md

 | K       | 16.
 Receive events & cleanup | The `onUnsubscribe` handler added in step 5 should (again) fire after Test calls `privChan.disconnect()`.
 Subsequently, the `onDisconect` handler also added in step 5 should fire.
 Once it has, K can unsubscribe its listeners, indicate to the test runner that all steps were completed and close. |

 - `2.0-PrivateChannelsLifecycleEvents`: Perform the above test.

+### Resolving Ambiguous Intents

+FDC3 Desktop Agent MUST provide a method of resolving ambiguous intents (i.e. those that might be resolved by multiple applications) or unspecified intents (calls to raiseIntentForContext that return multiple options).
+This is often accomplished by providing a user interface allowing the user to select the desired target application or intent and application.

+As the methods of resolving ambiguous intents are often user interactive, it is either difficult or impossible to implement an automated test for this.
+Hence, manual tests should be performed as a final step in a conformance test.
+These tests are based on the same applications defined for and used in other intent tests - however a separate manual test app should be provided to enable the test.

+- `2.0-ResolveAmbiguousIntentTarget`: `use fdc3.raiseIntent("sharedTestingIntent2", testContextY) to invoke intent resolution for an unspecified target with multiple options.
+Confirm that an application target can be selected (via whatever mechanism is provided).
+- `2.0-ResolveAmbiguousIntentTargetMultiInstance`: Repeat the previous test, but first spawn several instances apps E & F (which are options for resolution).
+Confirm that an application instance target can be selected (via whatever mechanism is provided).
+- `2.0-ResolveAmbiguousContextTarget`: `use fdc3.raiseIntentForContext(testContextY) to invoke intent resolution for an unspecified target with multiple options.
+Confirm that multiple intent options are offered and that both an intent and application target can be selected (via whatever mechanism is provided).
+- `2.0-ResolveAmbiguousContextTargetMultiInstance`: Repeat the previous test, but first spawn several instances apps E & F (which are options for resolution).
+Confirm that multiple intent options are offered and that both an intent and application instance target can be selected (via whatever mechanism is provided).